 Martin Luther King Scholars Program

-The Martin Luther King Scholars participate in an engaging leadership development program while enrolled at the University of Louisville.
-This mentored scholar program includes a scholarship, which has historically been awarded to ten Black/African American or Latinx high school graduates from Kentucky or Southern Indiana.
-MLK Scholars participate in a program designed to develop critical thinking skills, engage in self exploration, and establish an appreciation for civic engagement.
+The Martin Luther King Scholars is a mentored scholar program designed to develop critical thinking skills, engage in self-exploration, cultivate emerging leaders and establish an appreciation for civic engagement.
+This scholarship is historically awarded annually to ten African American or Latino/Latinx high school graduates from Kentucky or Southern Indiana.
 MLK Scholars enroll in courses focused on social justice and peace studies, engage in experiential learning through community service initiatives, and, during the second year, participate in a civil rights immersion travel experience.

-The program includes full in-state tuition plus an $8,000 stipend to cover some of the other university expenses.
+The program includes full in-state tuition and up to an additional $10,000 per year to supplement educational expenses.
 A minimum high school GPA of 3.5 is required to apply.
 ACT/SAT scores are not considered.
 The MLK Scholarship award does not stack with Porter, Trustees', Vogt or Dataseam scholarships, and instead replaces these awards.

 To Apply: